qlcchain/go-lsobus/README.md

 - to get a quote for the requested service
 - to create ProductOrder request
 - to check for ProductOrder updates
-ODO is responsible for managing the responses and providing email notifications to appropriate OperatorA users.
+Orchestra is responsible for managing the responses and update status to chain.

 ### Contract
 Contract is responsible for make a series interactions to blockchain smart contract.